LukasBanana/LLGL/sources/Renderer/Direct3D9/README.md

 ## Status

-This is its early stages with many features missing.
-Please do not expect this to be a working state; some interface such as ResourceHeap are not implemented yet.
-There is no test automation for this backend yet.
+This is in its early stages with many features missing.
+Please do not expect this to be in a working state; some interfaces such as `ResourceHeap` are not implemented and only uniforms are supported but no emulation for constant buffers yet.
+There is also no test automation for this backend.

 Considering that this backend will likely become a maintainence burden, there is no guarantee this backend will ever be merged into the main branch nor that it will be kept up to date.